-The requirement relating to maintenance of office and reimbursement of expenses of Non-Executive Chairman is not applicable to the Company since the Chairman of the Company is an Executive Director.
+The requirement relating to maintenance of office and reimbursement of expenses of Non-

+Executive Chairman is not applicable to the Company since the Chairman of the Company is an Executive Director.

-• Shareholders Rights:
+Shareholders Rights:

-The Company has adopted practice of providing management notes with quarterly results through stock exchanges for its shareholders.
-The quarterly financial result as well as management notes thereon as approved by the Board are disseminated to the Stock Exchanges and website of the Company viz. www.kiriindustries.com as per the Listing Regulations.
+The Company has adopted practice of providing management notes with quarterly results through stock exchanges for its shareholders for better understanding of financial performance, industry scenario etc. The quarterly financial result as well as management notes thereon as approved by the Board are disseminated to the Stock Exchanges and website of the Company viz. www.kiriindustries.com as per the Listing Regulations.
 Quarterly financial results are also published in the newspapers as per Regulation 47 of the Listing Regulations.
-The Conference calls were also scheduled at every quarter for all the investors for discussion of the financial performance of the Company.
+The Conference calls were also scheduled at every quarter for all the investors for discussion of the financial performance and business of the Company.